-For general education courses, any academic advisor in the Eller College may review the course and description and complete a Pre-Approval Transfer Credit form if necessary.
+For General Education courses, any academic advisor in the Eller College may review the course and description and complete a Pre-Approval Transfer Credit form if necessary.
 Students may schedule a regular advising appointment with their academic advisor, stop in for Quick Advising, or email their academic advisor for evaluation.
 Students should provide the name of the school they wish to take the course at, the course title, and either a hard copy or the URL of the course description and/or syllabus.

 For major courses or your professional core courses, you must submit a College petition form in the Undergraduate Programs office in McClelland Hall Room 204, with the course description and syllabus attached.
-These take approximately four to six weeks to be acted upon.
+These take approximately two to four weeks to be acted upon.
 Since these are upper division courses, they may NOT be taken at community colleges.
 In general, the major and professional core courses must be taken at schools accredited by the Association to Advance Collegiate Schools of Business.
 To find a listing of accredited education institutions, visit http://www.aacsb.edu/accreditation/accredited-members/global-listing.

-Please note that the course must also be accepted by the UA Admission Office as transferable college credit, the grade earned must be C or higher to be given credit, courses taken for pass/fail are not accepted, and the course must be equivalent to two or more semester units.
+Please note that the course must also be accepted by the UA Admission Office as transferable college credit, the grade earned must be C or higher to be given credit, and the course must be equivalent to two or more semester units.
+Courses taken for pass/fail are not accepted.

 Residency requirements must be followed.
-This means a total of 30 units must be completed at the UA, 18 of the last 30 units must be in residence at the UA, 15 units of the professional core courses must be in residence at the UA, and nine to 12 units in the major must be in residence at the UA depending upon your declared major.
+This means a total of 30 units must be completed at the UA, 18 of the last 30 units must be in residence at the UA, 15 units of the professional core courses must be in residence at the UA, and 9 to 12 units in the major must be in residence at the UA depending upon your declared major.